How to Create Captivating Visuals, Grow Your Following,

 Open your Instagram and tap the camera icon in the top left-hand corner of the home screen.
 This is the in-app camera.
 You can also access this by swiping right on the screen.

 Notice the settings on the bottom.
 The Normal setting, to which the camera defaults, takes still photos.
-You’ll see that the first setting to the right is Boomerang, which takes three-second, looping videos that play forwards and backwards.
+You’ll see that the first setting to the right is Boomerang, which takes three-second, looping videos that play forward and backward.
 (We’ll cover the other settings later in this guide.)

 Boomerangs allow you to put a quirky spin on traditional video.
 Boomerangs created using a burst of photos and stitching them together for a short, repetitive video.
 These kinds of posts are fun for circumstances like jumping, toasting glasses, or high-fiving.